· 7 min read

 The team kept things as simple as possible for the first version, focusing on combining the basic tap-timing mechanic with the slicing movement.
 Slice it All! applied the same concept as Flappy Dunk, but Tummy decided to make the gameplay both more forgiving and more satisfying for today’s players.
 The gameplay they tested was simple.
 The teams added randomly generated levels that tend to work super well with runners, as you don’t need to add many elements to have a fully functional version of the game.
 The game hit a 27c CPI, 43% D1, and 14-minute average playtime.

 Tips on reducing CPI in runners

 Slice it All!’s initial results showed super promising metrics, and the teams were confident that the core gameplay was strong enough to become a hit.
-They nonetheless agreed that they could take a step further in terms of lowering the CPI to increase the game’s scaling potential.
+They nonetheless agreed that they could take a step further to lower the CPI to increase the game’s scaling potential.
 So how do you go about reducing the CPI in a runner?
 The Voodoo and Tummy Games teams brainstormed on the base of previous learnings and knowledge from our extended portfolio of games, coming up with some simple, yet very effective, tweaks.
 With these simple changes, the CPI dropped from 27c to 22c, and with the final test, to 18c, giving them ideal metrics to launch and scale the game.

 With this experience in mind, here are five of their top tip to keep in mind for your next CPI test: